shakna-israel/NecromancersApprentice/docs/013-Chapter-Thirteen.md

 But Kyle was pissed, and wanted to take it out on someone.

-The foul concotion of nature that vampires were provided him with all the excuse in the universe that he wanted.
+The foul concoction of nature that vampires were provided him with all the excuse in the universe that he wanted.

 So it screamed and writhed, soothing the flames of betrayal.